hadi1994shokati/hadi1994shokati.github.io/_projects/1_project.md

 **Location**: Southeastern Bavaria, Germany

 **Data Acquisition**:
-- **Period**: May to September, 2011 and 2012
-- **Resolution**: 0.2 m aerial orthophotos
-- **Trigger**: RADOLAN rainfall data (1 × 1 km²) to identify erosive events (≥10 mm total rainfall or ≥10 mm/h max 30-min intensity)
-- **Timing**: Aerial surveys within 30 days after erosive events

-**Dataset**: 405 manually annotated images showing:
-- Ephemeral gullies, rills, sediment fans, and sheet erosion
-- Land cover categories:
+The project involved acquiring orthophotos following heavy rainfall events in erosion-prone areas **between May and September of 2011 and 2012**.
+To determine suitable acquisition times, **RADOLAN rainfall data**, with a spatial resolution of **1 × 1 km²**, were analyzed.
+When rainfall events met specific thresholds (either a total rainfall of at least 10 mm or a maximum 30-minute intensity exceeding 10 mm/h) indicating high erosion potential, aerial surveys were conducted using a small aircraft within 30 days after the identified erosive event.

+**Dataset**:
+The images were then georeferenced.
+We manually identified and masked **405 individual images** from the aerial imagery that exhibited erosion and deposition features such as ephemeral gullies, rills and sediment fans.
+The fields were categorized into 3 land cover categories:
   - Grassland: 128 images
   - Cropland: 277 images (vegetated: 131, bare: 146)